The following information is provided to help parents

 for district services will determine the need for a meeting to consider

 school operations for the day.
-If such a meeting is needed, the associate
+If such a meeting is needed, the assistant

 superintendent will notify the superintendent of schools no later than 4:00

-- The superintendent, associate superintendent for district services, associate
+- The superintendent, assistant superintendent for district services, assistant

 superintendent for campus services and the executive director for safety and security